 - Avoid using electric heaters in bathrooms or other areas where water is frequently used.

 - Never try to thaw frozen water pipes with a blow torch or other open flame.
 The pipe could conduct the heat and ignite the wall structure inside the wall space.

 - Regularly plan and practice your fire escape plan with your family.
 Establish two exits in each room.

 - Use emergency escape ladders to exit through windows in case the primary escape route is blocked.

 - If there is a fire hydrant near your home, keep it clear of snow to help the fire department locate it in case of a fire.

-Do not let a fire ruin your winter.
 Check out more home heating safety advice and remember to be fire smart whenever you’re using heating devices!
 For professional smoke remediation or fire damage repair, contact your local PuroClean office.